 What Does This Mean for Men that Take Ibuprofen?

 When the body produces elevated Luteinizing Hormone while maintaining normalized Testosterone Production, this is a situation referred to as Compensated Hypogonadism.
 This is generally a characteristic of the aging process.
 It means that the body is having to work harder to maintain healthy Testosterone Levels.
 Typically, this also means that the male reproductive system is having issues which could contribute to low libido and erectile dysfunction.

 While further, more specific, research does need to be conducted; this doesn’t mean that you should abandon Ibuprofin altogether.
 You shouldn’t even worry much even if you take Ibuprofen frequently to deal with aches, pains, and other symptoms.
 On the other hand, if you do treat with Ibuprofen every day, you should talk to a doctor about what steps you can take to improve your current pain management routine.

 By analyzing the way that this study was interpreted by the media, we can learn a lot about how medical news stories get twisted and misinterpreted.
 This study was a joint effort between research institutions in China, France, and Denmark.
 The study was funded by a wide range of sponsors, including the University of Rennes, the Lundbeck Foundation, and Nordea Foundation Healthy Ageing Grant.
 The goal of this research is to contribute to the art and science of aging gracefully.

-In spite of being a study that was rather limited in the effects that it monitored, many media stories exaggerated the range of the study, to the point that they alleged that Ibuprofen could have severe repercussions upon fertility and testicular fullness.
+In spite of being a study that was somewhat limited in the effects that it monitored, many media stories exaggerated the range of the study, to the point that they alleged that Ibuprofen could have severe repercussions upon fertility and testicular fullness.

 What Was the Goal of this Ibuprofen-Testosterone Study?